Hey there Goddesses! Have you noticed that this Meno sisterhood of ours is all about learning?

 When we’re young the bone rebuilds quickly but as we age bone loss increases.

-Calcium, vitamin D and exercise help maintain it but in the first four to eight years post menopause the decline in estrogen means we lose bone more rapidly which can lead to osteoporosis not to mention breakages.
+Calcium, vitamin D and exercise, particularly resistance exercise, help maintain it.
+However, in the first four to eight years post-menopause the decline in estrogen means we lose bone more rapidly.
+This can lead to osteoporosis and breakages.

 When it comes to bone health, a cocktail of nutrients can work together to give us our best defense.
 Magnesium, phosphorus, boron, copper, manganese, zinc, folic acid, and the vitamins C, D, K, B6 all build good bones.